MSP Websites – Everything MSPs Need to Know Before Building a Website

 MSP Website Results Page

-If MSP websites don’t have a results page or a testimonials page, you’re really missing out on another opportunity to provide the type of social proof people are actively looking for.
+Suppose MSP websites don’t have a results page or a testimonials page.
+In that case, you’re really missing out on another opportunity to provide the type of social proof people are actively looking for.

 Here, you should devote an entire page to your existing, happy clients and what it’s like to work with you.
 If you have case studies or other supporting documentation about past successes, this is the perfect place to include it.